qrst07/hack-the-6ix/README.md

 To run temporarily: http://213e9fd78c37.ngrok.io
 Note: video calling does not work through ngrok - if you'd like to test it out, build our app!

-## to use speech-to-text, a google cloud api key is needed
+- To use speech-to-text, a Google Cloud API key is needed
-## from your service account, get the json with the api keys and place it in a file called speech-to-text.json
+- From your service account, get the json with the api keys and place it in a file called speech-to-text.json

-## to run the speech-to-text api on express: from this directory, run `node src/api/index.js`
+- To run the speech-to-text api on express: from this directory, run `node src/api/index.js`

 ## How we built it